onemax3/Gensyn-Block-role-guide/README.md

-# 🧠 Gensyn BlockAssist — Complete Step-by-Step Guide (GPU + OctaSpace Users)
+p# 🧠 Gensyn BlockAssist — Complete Step-by-Step Guide (GPU + OctaSpace Users)

 Welcome to the **guide** to deploy **BlockAssist** and earn your **BLOCK role** in the **Gensyn Discord**.
 Follow these simple steps carefully — whether you’re using your **own GPU** or **OctaSpace cloud GPU**, you’ll be verified and ready in minutes.